Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

 cat /workspace/api-keys/current.key
 ```

-This key will be used by OpenCode.
+This key will be used by OpenCode and other local agents.

 The request header should look like:

 ```text
 Authorization: Bearer <your-api-key>
 ```

+Anyone with the tunnel URL and this API key can use the model server, so the key should be treated like a password.

 ---